gzeinnumer/MyLibSavedInstanceState/README.md

 #
 ### Clear All StateUI

-Call this function every where, this function will Clear All Of Your StateUI that you have been save before
+Call this function every where, this function will Clear All Of Your StateUI that you have been save before, in every `Activity/Fragment`
 ```java
 stateUI.destroyStateUI();
 ```